Website name furniturehandmade.co.uk

 Here we go again.

 Oh it must be a bad day with a face like that.
-I do not know why, as I like ironing,
+I do not know why, as I like ironing, especially watching a film on TV, that's it! there is no TV in the garden.

 If looks could iron or heat shrink then it would have been done in seconds.
-I found that
+I found that as the evening dampness came in the Dacron was shrinking better.

-different direction (a long, up and down and at an angle), so that is what I have done.
+I used yacht varnish to seal it, I read that you should paint the sealant coats in different direction (a long, up and down and at an angle), so that is what I have done.

-The weather men can not get the weather right, they said it would not rain but hey ho
+The weather men can not get the weather right, they said it would not rain but hey ho it did and left ringlets all over.

 Looks good, but my daughter would like it painted mauve.

 The last of the under coat paint.
-Four more days three for paint and one to fix the
+Four more days three for paint and one to fix the outer gunwale rub rail.

 Will the rain ever stop?